Electrical Engineering 149 — Introduction to Embedded Systems (4 Units)

 EE149 introduces students to the design and analysis of computational systems that interact with physical processes.
 The main focus is on the modeling of systems that include software components and physical dynamics, but goes over topics such as sensors and actuators, state machines, scheduling, and fault tolerance with seminar style lectures.

-Definitely EE20 and EE40.
-Other classes that help, but are not necessary for homeworks and the final project are EE120, EE128, and CS162.
+Definitely EE16A and EE16B.
+Other classes that help, but are not necessary for homeworks and the final project are EE120, EEC128, and CS162.

 There are 3 hour labs every week for the approximately the first seven weeks.
 Most of the work can be finished in lab, but you may invest another 3-8 hours per week on the more difficult labs.
 After these initial labs, you'll start your large project, which you should expect to spend a hefty amount of time with (think 10-20 hours per week).

 There are weekly homeworks in the first 2/3 of the semester that are reasonable in length.
-A few require Labview programming which take a little more time gaining familiarity with the software.
+Previous iterations of this class required Labview programming which can take time to gain familiarity with the software.

 Choosing the Course